Diocletianic Persecution

 Persecutory policies varied in intensity across the empire.
 Whereas Galerius and Diocletian were avid persecutors, Constantius was unenthusiastic.
 Later persecutory edicts, including the calls for universal sacrifice, were not applied in his domain.
 His son, Constantine, on taking the imperial office in 306, restored Christians to full legal equality and returned property that had been confiscated during the persecution.
 In Italy in 306, the usurper Maxentius ousted Maximian's successor Severus, promising full religious toleration.
 Galerius ended the persecution in the East in 311, but it was resumed in Egypt, Palestine, and Asia Minor by his successor, Maximinus.
 Constantine and Licinius, Severus's successor, signed the Edict of Milan in 313, which offered a more comprehensive acceptance of Christianity than Galerius's edict had provided.
 Licinius ousted Maximinus in 313, bringing an end to persecution in the East.

 The persecution failed to check the rise of the Church.
 By 324, Constantine was sole ruler of the empire, and Christianity had become his favored religion.
-Although the persecution resulted in death, torture, imprisonment, or dislocation for many Christians, the majority of the empire's Christians avoided punishment.
+Although the persecution resulted in death, torture, imprisonment, or dislocation for many Christians, most of the empire's Christians avoided punishment.
 The persecution did, however, cause many churches to split between those who had complied with imperial authority (the traditores), and those who had remained "pure".
 Certain schisms, like those of the Donatists in North Africa and the Melitians in Egypt, persisted long after the persecutions.
 The Donatists would not be reconciled to the Church until after 411.
 Some historians consider that, in the centuries that followed the persecutory era, Christians created a "cult of the martyrs" and exaggerated the barbarity of the persecutions.
 Other historians using texts and archeological evidence from the period assert that this position is in error.
 Christian accounts were criticized during the Enlightenment and afterwards, most notably by Edward Gibbon.
 This can be attributed to the political anticlerical and secular tenor of that period.
 Modern historians, such as G. E. M. de Ste.
 Croix, have attempted to determine whether Christian sources exaggerated the scope of the Diocletianic persecution, but disagreements continue.